Euro zone yields nudge higher as inflation takes centre stage

 By Amanda Cooper

-Euro zone preliminary inflation data for March due at 0900 GMT is expected to show core prices, which exclude food and energy, at a record high of 5.7%, which would keep the heat on the European Central Bank to keep raising rates.
+Euro zone inflation dropped by the most on record in March, according to data on Friday.
+Core price pressures, which exclude food and energy, accelerated, which keeps the heat on the European Central Bank to keep raising rates.

 The rise has been driven largely by proof that regulators, central banks and governments on both sides of the Atlantic are committed to preventing the spread of any problems at smaller lenders to the wider financial system.